jeffh/JKVValue/README.md

 Potential strangeness due to implementation details:

  - Property assignment is done using KVC, which allows mutation of properties despite being marked as readonly.
-This allows default constructor `-[init]` plus KVC to be used when copying JKVValue objects.
+A private `-[init]` constructor is used by JKVValue to create the initial object.
  - weak properties are not used for equality (or hashing) since their life can be lost to a value object at any time.
  - weak properties are assigned through copying, and are not copied (a copied weak would just be released immediately).
  - weak properties are correctly encoded and decoded as conditional objects.